 To access any of the eresources below, you will need your University of Worcester login details, which are provided at the start of your course.
-Please read this guide which tells you more about what you'll find within these resources.
+Your username will be similar to user1_PS.
+Please contact ICT if you need to reset your password or recover your account.

 Department for Education (2011) Teachers' Standards.
 Available at: https://www.gov.uk/government/publications/teachers-standards (Accessed: 24 May 2017).